-The Company is exposed to financial risks from a variety of factors that include credit, liquidity, interest rates and foreign exchange.
+The Company is exposed to financial risks from a variety of factors that include credit, liquidity and foreign exchange.

-Credit risk - The Company supplies finance to certain joint ventures in which Exxon Mobil Corporation has a significant equity interest.
-Credit risk is therefore considered to be low.
+Credit risk - The Company does not enter into trading transactions and does not provide loans.
+Credit risk is therefore considered to be very low.